Tips for Your Visit

 - Stay with the group and be an active participant and role model for your participants/students.
 There are many interesting things to see in the museum, but we don’t have time for them all.
 When you focus, it helps everyone in your group stay focused as well.

 - Feel free to add your own thoughts and comments when we are viewing artwork, but try to keep an open and positive attitude.

 - Be aware of participants/students who may have difficulty keeping their hands to themselves and be sure to have enough staff to keep them closely monitored.

-- When necessary, students/participants having difficulty in the Gallery can be taken by staff to the classroom to regain their composure.
+- When necessary, students/participants having difficulty in the museum can be taken by staff to the classroom to regain their composure.

 In the Classroom